Miraculous births: Abaoji

 There are some legends about the birth of Abaoji (also known as Yi), the Emperor Taizu of Liao.
 According to the legends, his mother dreamed that the sun fell from the sky and into her bosom, from which pregnancy followed.
 When she gave birth, the room is said to have become filled with a mysterious light and extraordinary fragrance.
 As a newborn, his body was that of a three-year-old, and the legends go on to say that he was walking at the age of three months.

 Christianity

-Mainstream scholars agree that the nativity of Jesus, if not taken as historically accurate, should be interpreted within the context of first-century Judaism, not in the context of foreign mythologies, which contain only remote similarities.
+Mainstream Christian scholars agree that the nativity of Jesus, if not taken as historically accurate, should be interpreted within the context of first-century Judaism, not in the context of foreign mythologies, which contain only remote similarities.

+John the Baptist

+According to the first chapter of the Gospel of Luke, John the Baptist was born to Zechariah and Elizabeth, who were both very old and had been unable to have a child.
+An angel appeared to Zechariah and told him that Elizabeth would bear a son named John.
+Zechariah doubted the angel's words and was struck mute until the child's birth.
+Despite her advanced age, Elizabeth became pregnant and gave birth to John, and Zechariah's speech was restored after he wrote on a tablet that the child's name was to be John, as the angel had commanded.

 Mary

-According to tradition of the Catholic church, the Virgin Mary's parents, St. Anne and St. Joachim, were childless, when an angel came to them and told them they would give birth to a daughter.
+The modern Biblical canon does not record Mary's birth.
+The earliest known account of Mary's birth is found in the Gospel of James (5:2), an apocryphal text from the late second century, with her parents known as Saint Anne and Saint Joachim.
+According to tradition of the Catholic church, they were childless when an angel came to them and told them they would give birth to a daughter.
 During the conception of Mary, she was preserved from the stain of original sin.